Nokse22/Exhibit/README.md

 View 3D models, powered by the [F3D](https://github.com/f3d-app/f3d) library that supports many file formats, from digital content to scientific datasets (including glTF, USD, STL, STEP, PLY, OBJ, FBX, Alembic)

-> The app only runs on X11/XWayland because the library that it uses to render can only be compiled to work with X11 or Wayland.
-For now I have decided to ship it this way so it can run using either compositors.
+> The app only runs on X11 or Wayland because the library that it uses to render can only be compiled to work with one compositor.
+In the actions page there are builds for X11 and Wayland.

 <div align="center">
     <img src="data/resources/screenshot 1.png" max-height="500"/>